-Newcastle Light Rail is a proposed 2.7km track that will run from Wickham Transport Interchange through the central business district to Pacific Park in New South Wales (NSW), Australia.
-It will include construction of six stops and a stabling and maintenance facility.
+Newcastle Light Rail is a 2.7km track that runs from Wickham Transport Interchange through the central business district to Pacific Park in New South Wales (NSW), Australia.
+It includes six stops and a stabling and maintenance facility.

-The light rail project is being developed by the NSW government as part of the $510m Newcastle Urban Transformation and Transport Programme.
-Transport for NSW will manage the project on behalf of the NSW government.
+The light rail project is developed by the NSW Government as part of the $510m Newcastle Urban Transformation and Transport Programme.
+Transport for NSW manages the project on behalf of the NSW Government.

 Newcastle Light Rail project background

 Consultation on the route options for the Newcastle light rail project began in February 2014.
-The New South Wales government announced the preferred route in May 2014 and engagement with key stakeholders began in 2015.
+The NSW Government announced the preferred route in May 2014 and engagement with key stakeholders began in 2015.
 The Review of Environmental Factors (REF) for the project began in April 2016.

 Transport for NSW revealed the community response and stakeholder feedback on the REF in the submissions report in August 2016.
-A number of improvements to the proposed light rail project plan were made based on REF, including removing the raised tracks in Hunter and Scott streets, revising the track alignment at Worth Place, and addition of a track-slab west of Worth Place instead of ballast.
+A number of improvements to the light rail project plan were made based on REF, including removing the raised tracks in Hunter and Scott streets, revising the track alignment at Worth Place, and addition of a track-slab west of Worth Place to replace the ballast.

 Benefits of Newcastle Light Rail project

-Newcastle Light Rail will provide a high-capacity transport system and help in reducing the congestion.
-It will operate vehicles with a capacity to carry approximately 1,200 passengers an hour.
+Newcastle Light Rail provides a high-capacity transport system and helps in reducing the congestion.
+It operates vehicles with a capacity to carry approximately 1,200 passengers an hour.

-The light rail network will be facilitated with Opal ticketing, which will provide ease and convenience for customers.
+The light rail network is facilitated with Opal ticketing, which is designed to provide ease and convenience for customers.

-The project will help create approximately 6,500 jobs during the construction phase.
-It will also provide improved street level interaction between transport users, and help connect the main activity precincts and reunite the city centre with the harbour.
+The project helps to create new in the city centre.
+It also provides improved street-level interaction between transport users, and helps connect the main activity precincts, as well as the city centre with the harbour.

 Contractors involved with the Newcastle light rail project

 Downer EDI was selected as the managing contractor to deliver light rail in Newcastle in August 2016.
-The scope of works will include design, construction and commissioning of 2.7km of light rail track, six light rail stops, and a stabling and maintenance facility.
-It will also include providing road works and associated precinct works.
+Work included design, construction and commissioning of 2.7km of light rail track, six light rail stops, and a stabling and maintenance facility.
+It also included road works and associated precinct works.